-Cross-County skiers in Oneida County are treated to plentiful options.
+Cross-country skiers in Oneida County are treated to plentiful options.
 There are 17 trail systems open to the public, including trails that are suitable for beginners, casual skiers and seasoned racers.
-While there are some short options good for families and first-timers there are also longer trails that provide hours of fun.
-Here’s a guide to some of Oneida County’s largest trail systems.
+While there are some short options good for families and first-timers there are also longer trails that provide hours of fun throughout northern Wisconsin.

 Trail length: 18 miles